codefellows/seattle-code-301n24/curriculum/class-07/facilitator/README.md

   - WRRC drawings are great to cement why we are doing thing and where in that process we are
 - **What** (10 min)
   - The WRRC should be coming more into focus now that we've built some of it out
-  - The third party API should feed our Front-End data
+  - The third party API should feed our front-end data
 - **How** (30 min)
   - Review the feature tasks & requirements
-  - Rebuild the Front-End (matching it to the requirements)
+  - Rebuild the front-end (matching it to the requirements)
   - Deploy it again, as a review.

 ### Demo - Custom Express Servers and node.js